Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 I'm really cheering for Nim and Julia to keep getting better.
 They both have sustainable forms of funding, so the hope is still alive!

-I will report back with another blog post
+I will report back with another blog post, once I am more experienced.